Tag Archive for: taking driving lessons in Edinburgh

 What do you need to bring to your first Driving Lesson?

 What do you need to bring to your first driving lesson?
+Is there something you may have forgotten about or overlooked?

-The answer is not very much….
+The answer is “not very much….”

 1. Provisional licence – the most important thing is to remember to bring your provisional licence (if you haven’t got one see our blog on how to apply for your Provisional Driving Licence).
 You instructor must see this before he/she is allowed to give you any lessons.
+So make sure you bring it with you, or you will not have a first lesson at all.

 2. Glasses/contact lenses – if you need them, please remember to bring them.
-Your instructor will ask you to read a number plate from:-
+Your instructor will ask you to read a number plate from:

 • 20 metres for cars with the new-style number plates (2 letters followed by 2 Numbers KP34 CCA; or